ptvan/ptvan.github.io/_posts/2023-02-02-business-strategy-books.md

 - Successful companies embrace changing market conditions and consumer tastes and adapt quickly, rather than holding on dogmatically to their original "mission".

-I don't see market value as the sole determinant of a company's greatness (though there is a strong business case for that view).
+While there is certainly a strong business case for market value as the indicator of a company's success, I don't see it as the only trait that matters.

 ### Lights Out (2020)

 I had reservations about this book and another book that covered the fall of General Electric ("Power Failure").
-On the one hand, I appreciate the value of learning from your mistakes, and emergent complex mistakes that arise from large systems like multinational corporations are interesting.
-On the other hand, it's easier to explain why something fail than why it succeeds.
+On the one hand, I appreciate the value of learning from your mistakes, and complex mistakes that arise from large organizations are interesting.
+On the other hand, hindsight is 20/20 it's easier to hypothesize why something fail than why it succeeds, especially from the outside.

+According to the author, GE's problems were:

+- Spiraling underperformance of the turbine division due to the global transition to wind and solar which was covered up by accounting

+- CEO transition in 2001 overlapping with the 9/11 attacks, which affected GE's core business of airplanes, insurance and power generation

+- A complex organization: workers often reported to multiple bosses, including finance

+- A changing financial landscape, including the passage of Sarbanes-Oxley Act which made GE Capital unable to absorb fluctuating performance